Overview of Microsoft Search

 - Whichever app users are working in; Microsoft Search is personal.
 Microsoft Search uses insights from the Microsoft Graph to show results that are relevant to each user.
 Each user might see different results, even if they search for the same words.
 They only see results that they already have access to, Microsoft Search doesn't change permissions.

 - Users don't need to remember where the information is located.
 For example, a user is working in Microsoft Word and wants to reuse information from a presentation that a colleague shared from their OneDrive.
-There's no need to switch to OneDrive and search for that presentation, they can simply search from Word.
+There's no need to switch to OneDrive and search for that presentation, they can search from Word.

 - When in Bing, users get results from within their organization in addition to the public web results.